ermyas/sgnv2/test/e2e/manual/docs/fullstack.md

 echo 12341234 | go run localnet.go -start -full
 ```

-Validator logs are located at
+Validator data, logs, and configs are located at `docker-volumes/nodeN` from the repo root folder.
+Logs of each validators are at

 ```sh
 docker-volumes/nodeN/sgnd/app.log